Standard Control Procedures

 - Cash collections, petty cash and change funds should always be adequately secured

-- Cash drawers should be locked when a cashier must be away from his or her workstation
+- Cash drawers should be locked when a cashier must be away from the workstation

 - Safe combinations should be changed whenever staffing changes occur